faisalirulam/llm_chat_bot/readme.md

 - Ensure your Python version is correct by running python --version.
 - Make sure .env present.
 Which wil be inside hipster_chatbot_project.
 In .env file one credential is using for groq llm call.
 Replace with yours for perfect running
+- If the chatbot getting any irrelevant response please install sentence-transformers using **pip install sentence-transformers**